Puzzled-Hui/puzzled-hui.github.io/ATM/docker_prepare.md

 <br>
 Your docker container should do the following things:
 <br>
-1. load each CT file (.nii.gz) in /workspace/inputs/
+1. Load each CT file (.nii.gz) in /workspace/inputs/
 <br>
-2. apply the automatic segmentation algorithmn.
+2. Apply the automatic segmentation algorithmn.
 <br>
-3. save the binary result to /workspace/outputs/.
+3. Save the binary result to /workspace/outputs/.
 Note that the filename of binary result should be the same as the input CT file.
 <br>
 We will provide a tiny testset for you to prepare the whole pipeline.

 <br>
 There are some useful public links that we recommend for you in case you are not familiar with the docker.
 <br>
-<a href="https://github.com/YaoZhang93/FLARE2021-Baseline"> 1.
-Docker Example </a>
+<a href="https://github.com/YaoZhang93/FLARE2021-Baseline"> Docker Example 1  </a>
 </p>
+<a href="https://github.com/PerceptionComputingLab/PARSE2022/blob/main/docker_rules/docker-submission-rules.md"> Docker Example 2 </a>

+## Validation Phase Submission Guideline